satyampurwar/mle-training/README.md

    - **run.sh** will start the application
      - **run.sh** is referred in *CMD* of Dockerfile
      - Make sure to bind the host server to avoid this error - curl: (52) Empty reply from server
+     - Gunicorn server only listening to container port 5000
  - Endpoint Testing :
    - **setup.cfg** is required to process the input data
      - Only Data related info is kept in this